 At least one arrest has been made after threats to Jewish students at a high school in the San Francisco Bay Area were posted on social media.

-- Security heightened as Jewish, Muslim students threatened at South Carolina school
+- Jewish, Muslim Students Threatened at South Carolina School

 Extra security surrounded the Fremont High campus in Sunnyvale, California, when students returned to school after the long holiday weekend, the local NBC affiliate reported.

 The threat was also made against students at Homestead High School in Cupertino, San Francisco television station KRON reported.
 Both schools are in Silicon Valley.

 Administrators were contacted by several students and their families about the anonymous threat posted on Instagram.
 They did not disclose the specific threat, NBC reported.